aatxe/oxide/README-submission.md

 It requires `dune`.

-The Rust to Oxide compiler is written in Rust.
+The Rust to Oxide compiler is written in Rust and requires that and Cargo (tested on 1.36.0).

 ## Running